847-929-9492

 • Storage Deck or Storage Platform interference with Intended R-Value of Existing and Retrofitted Insulation Project Improvements.

 One of the most common ways you may find online is LoftLedge.
-This is actually a great way to gain additional storage in the event there is proper truss construction in the format pictured and it meets safety and weight requirements.
-Keeping in mind accessibility.
-This Truss pattern is also uncommon.
+This is actually a great way to gain additional storage in the event there is proper truss construction as shown in the photo, and it meets safety and weight requirements.
+Keep in mind accessibility.
+This truss pattern is not always common.

 Every Bit Of Space Helps